ironArray/Caterva2/SPECS.md

 - `roots`: List all the available roots in a broker.
 - `subscribe <root>`: Request access to the datasets in a root.
 - `list <root>`: List all the available datasets in a root.
 Needs to be subscribed to the root.
-- `url <root>`: Publisher URL for the REST API that serves the root.
+- `url <root>`: Subscriber URL from where a dataset can be downloaded.
 - `info <dataset>`: Get metadata about a dataset.
 - `show <dataset[slice]>`: Show the data of a dataset. `slice` is optional.
 - `download <dataset> <output_dir>`: Get the data of a dataset and save it to a local `output_dir` folder.